-We hereby consent to the incorporation in this Amendment No. 1 to this Registration Statement (No. 333-167600) on Form S-1, of our report dated March 30, 2010, of Bio-Path Holdings, Inc. relating to the financial statements as of and for the years ended December 31, 2009, and 2008, and the reference to our firm under the caption "Experts" in the Registration Statement.
+We hereby consent to the incorporation by reference in this registration statement on Form S-1 of our report dated March 31, 2010 relating to the financial statements and the effectiveness of internal control over financial reporting, which appears in Bio-Path Inc.'s Annual Report on Form 10-K for the year ended December 31, 2009.
+We also consent to the reference to us under the heading "Experts" in such registration statement.